venev-g/superpower-quiz-go/.github/CI_CD_SETUP.md

 1. Go to your repository Settings
 2. Navigate to Pages section
-3. Set Source to "GitHub Actions"
+3. Set Source to "GitHub Actions" (NOT "Deploy from a branch")
 4. The site will be available at: `https://venev-g.github.io/superpower-quiz-go/`

+**Important**: When using "GitHub Actions" as the source, the workflow uses the official GitHub Pages deployment actions instead of pushing to a gh-pages branch.

 ### 2. Configure Environment Variables